Our Success: Read About Our Past Cases

 Doe v.
 EFG Hospital

 After experiencing severe back pain for a few days, Jane Doe developed altered mental status and was transported to EFG Hospital’s emergency room in very serious condition.
 After admission to the hospital, Ms. Doe was experiencing neurologic dysfunction in her arms and legs, but those findings were not evaluated properly.
 Ultimately, an MRI showed that Ms. Doe had developed a large spinal infection or abscess that was causing permanent damage to her spinal cord.
 She was treated with surgery and antibiotics but was unable to regain the use of her extremities.
 She remains partially paralyzed and will never work again.

 Dr. Jane Doe v.
 ABC Hospital, Et Al.

 $2.8 Million Settlement

 After experiencing severe back pain and nausea for a few days, Dr. Jane Doe presented to the emergency room of ABC Hospital.
-Blood tests were positive for a bacterial infection, but were misinterpreted and ignored.
-Dr. Doe was told by her doctors she had a possible urinary tract infection and was discharged.
+Blood tests were positive for a bacterial infection but were misinterpreted and ignored.
+Dr. Doe was told by her doctors that she had a possible urinary tract infection and was discharged.
 Dr. Doe’s symptoms persisted and worsened over time, and she eventually sought further care.
 Her doctors eventually diagnosed a spinal infection after a two-month delay, resulting in permanent damage to her spine.
-Injuries include motor deficits, the need for additional surgeries and daily pain, as well as restrictions in Dr. Doe’s ability to practice medicine, which she now can only do on a part-time basis.
+Injuries included motor deficits, the need for additional surgeries and daily pain, as well as restrictions in Dr. Doe’s ability to practice medicine, which she now can only do on a part-time basis.